muwerk/mupplet-display/extras/display-matrix-notes.md

 RECV> <mupplet-name>/display/default right;1;3000;16;0
 ````

+### Managing Program Items ###

+Program Items can be managed using messages.
+The base hierarchy of topics used to manage program
+items is:

+`<mupplet-name>/display/items/`

+All messages in this hierarchy require the full specification of program items (See above) and also
+return full program items.

+A simplified management of program items is available using the base topic hierarchy:

+`<mupplet-name>/display/content/`

+In this hierarchy, only the content must be speicifed and only the content is returned.
+Messages
+that will generate new program items, will take all other parameters from the default settings.
+Messages that will change existing program items, will only replace the program items content.

+All subsequent documentation use the `items` hierarchy but the same messages are also implemented
+in the `content` topic hierarchy.

 #### Setting and Getting Program Items ####

 Also program items are managed following the standard get/set pattern.
 Program items are **named**.